zooxinirll/Index.html/README.md

 - **HTML5**: For creating the structure of the web pages.
 - **CSS3**: For styling and creating responsive layouts.
 - **JavaScript**: For handling interactive elements and gallery functionality.
-- **Python**: Backend server-side scripting, if applicable.
-- **Streaming Optimization Techniques**: Custom scripts and configurations to minimize data usage while streaming.

-## 📁 Project Structure

-\`\`\`plaintext
-Anime-Showcase/
-├── index.html            # Main landing page
-├── styles/
-│   └── main.css          # Stylesheet for the website
-├── scripts/
-│   └── main.js           # JavaScript for interactivity and optimizations
-├── assets/
-│   ├── images/           # Anime images and gallery resources
-│   ├── videos/           # Video files for anime streaming
-│   └── logos/            # Logos and branding assets
-├── gallery.html          # Gallery page
-└── README.md             # This file
-\`\`\`

 ## 📖 How to Use

 1. **Visit the Website**: Simply go to the [Anime Showcase Website](https://zooxinirll.github.io/Index.html/) to start exploring.
 2. **Watch Anime**: Navigate to the "Watch Anime" section to find your favorite series and start streaming.
-3. **Explore the Gallery**: Check out the "Gallery" section to view beautiful anime visuals.
+3. **Explore the Gallery**: Check out the "Gallery" setion to view beautiful anime visuals
-4. **Mobile Friendly**: Access the website from your smartphone or tablet for a seamless experience on the go.

 ## 🌐 Live Demo